 Your application is reviewed by the hiring committee.

-You have a second phone interview with a member of the hiring team.
-Typically lasting between 40-60 minutes.
-Covering your past experience, your personal vision for the work, and your skills and qualifications.
+You have a second phone interview with a member of the hiring team, typically lasting 40–60 minutes, to cover your past experience, your personal vision for the work, and your skills and qualifications.

-For the most promising candidates, we will typically conduct a skills test lasting 2-3 hours.
-Skills tests let us get a sense for how you'd approach the kind of tasks and problems you'd encounter in the role.
+For the most promising candidates, you may be asked to complete a 2–3 hour skills test.
+Skills tests give us a sense of how you'd approach the kind of tasks and problems you'd encounter in the role.

-The final stage in the hiring process is typically a group interview involving multiple members of the hiring committee and an HR representative.
-This interview allows the hiring committee to ask questions about your skills test, get more details about how your background and analysis fits with 350.org’s theory of change, and talk to you in a group setting.
+You have a group interview involving multiple members of the hiring committee and an HR representative.
+The hiring committee will ask you questions about your skills test, get more details about how your background and analysis fits with 350.org’s theory of change, and talk with you in a group setting.

 Our hiring process follows a standard pathway for most vacancies worldwide and can in most cases be conducted virtually.
 Our process assesses candidates based on merit, skills, past relevant experience, qualifications, culture fit, and alignment with 350’s theory of change.

-If you have suggestions for us on how to do this better, we really value your input and strongly encourage you to write to us at jobs[@]350.org with the subject line ‘Hiring Feedback’.
+If you have suggestions for us on how to do this better, we’d value your input.
+Please write to us at [email protected] with the subject line ‘Hiring Feedback’.